LAWRENCE HERITAGE STATE PARK; CANALWALK:

-Difficulty: Easy.
+Lawrence Riverfront State Park Loop; Easy.
 Flat paved trail.

 To Start from the Lawrence Heritage SP Visitor Center; From I-495 take exit 44 to Merrimack St and travel right.
 Turn right on S Union St and cross over the Merrimack River.
 Turn left on Canal St, then right on Mill St. The parking lot is on the left.

 To start from Lawrence Riverfront State Park; From I-495 take exit 44 to Merrimack St and travel right.
 Turn left on S Broadway St then right on Shattuck St. Take another right on Rowe St and you'll come to the Park straight ahead.

 To start from Manchester Street Park [Northwestern End]; From I-93 take exit 43 to Route 110 east.
 Bear left on Woodland St and follow to a traffic circle.
 Follow around to Manchester St, traveling underneath the old RR bridge and take your first left into the Park.
 Note; There are no Park entrance signs.

 The Lawrence Heritage State Park opened to the public in 1986.
 Starting with the Visitor Center in an original mill worker boardinghouse, the Park has grown to include Visitor Center Park, the Northern Canalwalk, Pemberton Park, Riverfront State Park and the Bashara Boathouse.
 The Merrimack River Trail; Pemberton Park Riverwalk and Merrimack River Trail; Riverfront State Park are also part of the regional Merrimack River Trail , a planned Greenway along the Merrimack River through Massachusetts.
 It will also include the future Merrimack River Trail; Merrimack Riverwalk.
 For more information visit; LAWRENCE HERITAGE SP .